timm/fun/docs/divt.md

 it most reduces the expected value of the standard deviation, after the split.

-- Reject any splits that are too small (fewer than `i.step` items);
+- Reject any split that is too small (fewer than `i.step` items);
-- Rekect any splits which have too little difference (less than `i.tiny`) between the lower/upper bound of the split.
+- Reject any split which has too little difference (less than `i.tiny`) between the lower/upper bound of the split.
 - If nothing satisfies
 those constraints, then return nothing.